Inbound marketing is widely considered one of the best ways to turn strangers into both promoters and customers for your business.

 A few ideas include:

-- Ensuring you’re optimising pages for search engines.
+- Ensuring you are optimising pages for search engines.

 - Building a presence on social media platforms like Twitter and Facebook.

-- Finding ways to repurpose your content for greater reach – like putting a video on Youtube with a snippet on Vine, and an image on Instagram.
+- Find ways to repurpose your content for greater reach – like putting a video on Youtube and Instagram.

 - You could even try running an event to attract your ideal audience.

-Step two is to convert the visitors on your site into leads and into people that you can contact again and built a rapport with.
+Step two is to convert the visitors on your site into leads and into people that you can contact again and build a rapport with.

 - We might be a little biased, but we’ve found using live chat software on your marketing site is one of the best ways to engage visitors and turn them into leads.

-- Adding call-to-action buttons (CTAs) at the end of your blog posts to encourage visitors to signup for your mailing list.
+- Add call-to-action buttons (CTAs) at the end of your blog posts to encourage visitors to signup for your mailing list.